European Travel and the Coronavirus

 Hamburg Tourismus tells me that "the Schanze district, between the St. Pauli and Eimsbüttel boroughs, is a magnet for fans of trendy shopping during the day."
 Not being jung und hip, I haven't tested the tourist office's claim, but this page (which has translated into English by Google) will help you make up your own mind.

 If you're killing time between trains, or if you're looking for places to spend money outside of Germany's limited retailing hours, head for the shopping passages in Hamburg's main railway station.
-The Deutsche Bahn's Hamburg Central Station business directory lists shops and their hours of operation.

 For more information on where to browse and buy, see the extensive "Shopping in Hamburg" section of the tourist office's Web site.